 Many clients ask this questions at the start of therapy: how many sessions will I need?
 CBT has been designed as a short-term therapy but some people also benefit from longer-term work - it all depends on your goals and whether you are finding the therapy helpful.
 Some clients choose to have a block of sessions and then take a break before deciding whether to continue, whereas other clients find that just a session or two is enough to help them move forward.
 There is also the financial cost of therapy to consider.

-I see clients at two premises in Leicester, near Victoria Park and at Stoughton Grange.
+I see clients at two premises in LE1, one near Victoria Park and one in central Leicester.
 Both locations are wellbeing centres rather than clinical/medical settings and are based in premises with other therapists and practitioners.
-There is parking on site at Stoughton Grange and paid parking very close to the Victoria Park premises.
+There is parking on site at the central location and paid parking very close to the Victoria Park premises.
 In certain circumstances, I am also able to offer home visits - please get in touch if this is something that you require.